flashwing-04/showtime-website-project-archive/content/ws22/master/m3-bempsy-buddy/features.md

 {{</gallery>}}

 {{<section title="🌐 Various Languages">}}
 The application is available in **different languages** to offer this service to a huge number of users and welcome them to the BEMpsy community.
-For more efficiency language packages were generated with the help of ChatGPT and verified afterwards.
-Following languages are offered in BEMpsy Buddy:
+For more efficiency, language packages were generated with the help of ChatGPT and verified afterwards.
+The following languages are offered in BEMpsy Buddy:
 {{</section>}}
 {{<gallery>}}